-HSC 630 Classroom and Clinical Instruction
+HSC 630 Classroom and Clinical Instruction 3 credits

 This course explores the instructional role of faculty in a variety of settings.
 During the course, students will have the opportunity to learn skills that will enhance their effectiveness in actual and virtual learning environments.
 Students will also explore various evaluation strategies that can be used to improve instructional performance.
+Students will be required to participate in a 1-hour synchronous meeting in Week 7 of the course.

-HSC 640 Curriculum Development 3 credits
+HSC 640 Curriculum Development